On the Commons:

 A newsletter about ownership, private property, and what we lose in the privatization of the commons, by essayist and author of A Walking Life: Reclaiming Our Health and Our Freedom—One Step at a Time Antonia Malchik.
 I have written essays for Aeon, The Atlantic, Orion, High Country News, and many other publications (most published essays are on my website).
 On the Commons comes from, and is often about, where I live in the Rocky Mountains of northwest Montana.

 Private ownership and theft of the commons has ancient roots.
 Its enabling of resource and power hoarding is at the foundation of widespread societal and environmental ills.
-My writing on the commons, privatization, and commodification comes from extensive reading, years of professional writing, and a trove of ongoing research into the structures and systems that prevent equity, justice, and true progress at every turn.

 This newsletter grew out of my first book, A Walking Life, about how walking makes us human, and how we lost it through a century of car-centric infrastructure—the theft of public rights of way and access in service of the automobile.